 Where to Eat And Drink in Canoa

 Like many small beach towns you’ll find lots of great seafood at rock bottom prices.
-Unfortunately, there’s not a lot of diversity.
-Most beach shacks serve the same ingredients so just find your favourite one.
-There’s fantastic Ecuadorian ceviche, bolon de verde and encebollado in Canoa.
+Unfortunately, there’s not a lot of diversity, and there’s no cuy.

 Accommodation in Canoa